 Below are some of the most common forms of relief.
 However, this is not an exhaustive list of options.
 Some of these options may stop a removal proceeding altogether.
 Others delay it or allow you to pursue a third possibility.

-With voluntary departure, you can choose on your own to return to your home country.
+Voluntary departure means returning to your home country on your own accord.
 If you choose this option, the order of deportation will not appear on your record.
 It is often easier to receive this at the beginning of your process than at the end.